BY SOFO ARCHON

 Well, for one thing, children desire more than anything else to be loved and liked by their parents, and so the way parents talk to and about them means the world to them.
 Thus, their parents’ words deeply affect their psyche.
 That’s why, for example, when parents verbally express to their children that they are not liked and accepted as they are, children feel ashamed and hateful toward themselves.
 When parents, however, praise, talk with kindness and show respect to their children, children feel well about themselves and proud of who they are.

 Secondly, in the eyes of children, parents are seen as role models who are all-knowing.
 To them, whatever their parents say must be right.
 They wholeheartedly believe in their parents’ ideas and opinions, unquestionably accepting them as the truth, and that truth shapes their entire worldview, including how they see themselves.
-Therefore, if, for example, a parent calls his son stupid, there’s a high chance that the son will believe that he’s stupid and soon act like it.
-If a parent calls his son gay in a derogatory tone, it’s very likely that the son will grow into an anti-gay homophobic.
-Or, if the parent tells his son that he’s strong, as in the case of the father who was playing football with his child, there’s a high possibility that the son will believe that he’s strong and start behaving like a strong person.
+Therefore, if, for example, a parent calls his son stupid, like in the example mentioned earlier, there’s a high chance that the son will believe that he’s a stupid and soon act like it.
+Or, if a parent calls her daughter ugly and disgusting, it’s very likely that the daughter will develop serious self-esteem and other mental health issues.
+On the contrary, if a parent tells her daughter that she’s worthy of love and respect, there’s a high possibility that she will grow into a confident and emotionally fulfilled person.

 Teaching By Example